Paul-Anthony-Martinez/cbat-crystal/README.md

 # CBAT-Crystal
 A simple Crystal program to display current battery information, made with the idea of having little to no dependencies and being easy to understand and modify.
+The battery name will be displayed alongside a simple ascii bar, charge percentage and current state, like so:

 `<BAT0>  [████░░░░░░░░░░░░░░░░] [21%] [Discharging]`